valerielnd/School_District_Analysis/README.md

 percentage of passing students.

 The best performing school is Cabrera High School, with an overall passing percentage of 91.3%.
-Also, we can notice that all highest-performing schools are charter schools, and they all have an overall passing score of at least 90%.
+Also, we notice that all highest-performing schools are charter schools, and they all have an overall passing percentage of at least 90%.

 ![original_best_performing_school](https://github.com/valerielnd/School_District_Analysis/blob/main/Pictures/original_highest_school.png)